mammasmias/ARTn-Plugin/README.md

 ART_LIB := $(ART_PATH)/src/libartn.a  $(FORT_LIB) $(BLAS_LIB)
 ```

-And the VARIABLE `ART_LIB` should be added at the moment of the executable creation:
+And the VARIABLE `ART_LIB` should be added at the moment of the executable creation, for example at the end of the line as it is shown:

 ```makefile
 $(EXE): main.o $(LMPLIB) $(EXTRA_LINK_DEPENDS)